SkyLandTW/JXTN/README.md

  1. Build *jxtn.core.axi.jar*
  2. Create the directory _jre/endorsed_ or _jre8/endorsed_
  3. Put *jxtn.core.axi.jar* into _endorsed_
- 4. Classes in *jxtn.core.axi.jar* (or any other jar files in _endorsed_) automatically override anything provided in standard Java class library.
+ 4. Classes in *jxtn.core.axi.jar* (and all other jar files in _endorsed_) will automatically override anything provided in the standard Java class library (rt.jar).
+Note that you should not use the same way to override classes under ext or others, because it'd be the bootstrap classloader which loads endorsed jars and it cannot see other jars on application classpath.
  5. You may have to configure IDEs for code inspection to work correctly.
     * Eclipse: add jars under _endorsed_ to your JRE system libraries.
     * Intellij: same as above, and edit _config\options\jdk.table.xml_ to